• Skip to primary navigation

 The cornstarch and heavy cream are the two ingredients in this recipe that thicken your soup.
 Omitting either will cause your soup to turn out thin.
 Substituting heavy cream with another dairy product like milk will cause your soup to turn out thinner than shown in the photos.

-Can potatoes overcook in the cock pot?
+Can potatoes overcook in the slow cooker?

 Yes.
 If your potato soup cooks for too long, the potatoes will get soft and fall apart.
 If this happens, your soup is still edible and can be enjoyed as is (but with less bite to the potatoes).
 You could also blend the soup until smooth, like my Irish potato soup recipe.